Anuolu-2020/Book-Api/README.md

 # Book-Api
 An api server built with Nodejs.
 No framework used.
+Book api is an api for managing a bookstore

-# Api features
+## Api features
 - Create users for the books
 - Get all users using the books
 - Create books